 This site is for anyone who wants to know what it is to observe and photograph all kinds of artificial satellites from Earth with (backyard) telescopes.
 Over the past decade I have produced a lot of telescopic images of spacecraft in orbit.
-Throughout the years, the images were used for different purposes ranging from websites and books to television shows.This website presents 10 years of active spacecraft imaging and shows a selection of my best projects.
-The site is constructed in such a way that it can be used both as a guide to spacecraft imaging and for anyone who just wants to know what it is to observe objects like the Space Shuttle, astronauts, lost planetary spacecraft with telescopes from the backyard.
+Throughout the years, the images were used for different purposes ranging from websites and books to television shows.This website presents more then a decade of active spacecraft imaging and shows a selection of my best projects.
+The site is constructed in such a way that it can be used both as a guide to spacecraft imaging and for anyone who just wants to know what it is to observe objects like the Space Shuttle, active satellites or rocket debris with telescopes from the backyard.
 Please note that this website is not just a summary of all of my spacecraft imaging work produced in the past, but it is a display of only my very best work in this area.

 About the Author

 I'm an independent science journalist for different media and I'm writing about everything related to aeronautics and astronautics.
 For example, I can photograph certain spacecraft from the ground as background for a story but I'm also researching false explanations and myths about how wings generate lift.
 I'm sometimes asked by organisations or satellite companies to do - if practical - ground-based imaging as they want to see how their product or experiment actually looks in space or even to get confirmation of deployment.
 Initially I was fascinated by the early Space Shuttle flights and later discovered astronomy.
 I was trained as a professional photographer living in the Netherlands.
 My two greatest interests, astronomical observation and photography were combined and finally I have practiced almost every possible field in astrophotography once, before finally getting into spacecraft imaging.Though, I always had a preference for dynamic objects such as the planets and for high contrast and high resolution imaging.